Leucorrhinia dubia (Vander Linden, 1825)

 Bog pools on mosses and moors where sphagnum is plentiful.

 Listed as Endangered due to an observed decline in the UK and the fact it has a northerly severely fragmented population.
 Shropshire is therefore of great importance and though records exist at Wem Moss (1980) and Clarepool Moss (1963), the only Shropshire site where White-faced Darter is currently recorded is Whixall Moss.
 Records at this site date from 1932 to the present day.
 The thriving population at Whixall Moss is well recorded and in 2013, 100 exuviae were recorded in one record alone.
 This species is poor at dispersing and recently numbers of larvae from Whixall Moss have been moved to a site in Delamere Forest, Cheshire as part of a reintroduction programme.
+A very unusual and presumably ‘one off’ sighting was made in May 2020 in a garden in Woore, NE Shropshire.

 Where to see in Shropshire